 The billionaire real estate investor laid out his plans for reinventing the coastal city.
 By that point, he’d amassed a 75-acre portfolio in West Palm Beach and was dreaming up apartments, condos, a hotel, an office tower, retail and a school.

-A decade later, West Palm is threatening Greene with a $5 million fine if he doesn’t finish his premier mixed-use development soon.
+A decade later, Greene agreed to a $5 million payment if he doesn’t finish his premier mixed-use development soon.
 Earlier this month, the city commission certified an agreement with the developer that he will complete the two-tower, 30-story One West Palm by the end of 2027.
-Otherwise, he’ll have to fork over the hefty late fee.

-Greene said he plans to complete One West Palm before the deadline.
+Greene said construction is moving at a fast pace, and he plans to complete One West Palm this year.

 “We’re building stuff all the time,” he said.
 “Everyone focuses on the one building that seems to be taking a very long time.”